mberrouk/Inception/README.md

 #### Containers:

-containers is a standard unit of software that packages up code and all its dependencies.
+Containers is a standard unit of software that packages up code and all its dependencies.
 Multiple containers can run on the same machine and share the OS kernel with other containers, each running as isolated processes in user space.
+Linux Container was the first implementation of containerization technology.
+It leveraged the linux cgroups and namespace isolation to create light-weight containers.
+Containers don't require the installation of a separate guest operating system.
+Containers only need the dependent file system and binaries for their functioning.
+As result, containers are lightweight as compared to virtual machines.
+- So containers are only isolated groups of processes running on a single host, which fulfill four requirements to be acceptable as such:
+  ..* Not negotiable: They have to run on a single host.Two computers cannot run a single container.
+  ..* They are groups of processes.
+  ..* They need be isolated.
+  ..* They have to fulfill common features.

-### Containers VS Virtual machine
+### Containers VS Virtual machine: